santiagonars/usa-tour/README.md

 # usa-tour
-A blog of my experience tour the USA driving around living in my car.

 Author: Santiago Norena

+A blog of my experience touring the USA by living on the road and exploring new places.
 ------------------------------------------------------------------------------------------------
 => This repository contains all the code for creating a portfolio places visited using the Django web framework.